ComFreek/ComFreek/README.md

 <!-- Mirror this self-description both at ComFreek/ComFreek and on the StackExchange network! -->
 ## About me

-I am a Computer Science M. Sc. student.
+I am a Computer Science M. Sc. student (they/them).
 My research interests are knowledge representation and processing of math, and lately also programming language theory.

 I contribute to the [MMT project](https://uniformal.github.io/) ([UniFormal/MMT on GitHub](https://github.com/UniFormal/MMT)), a larger research software written in Scala which lets you formalize a broad range of formal knowledge: math, logic, type theory, and foundations.
 MMT and many of its algorithms are [foundation-independent](https://kwarc.info/people/frabe/Research/rabe_future_15.pdf): with bare MMT, you don't even have natural numbers, let alone functions.
 The beauty is versatility; the challenge generality.